 Michael HurdTrustee | The Woodlands, Texas

-Michael Hurd is a native Houstonian writer and historian who currently serves as director of Prairie View A&M University’s Texas Institute for the Preservation of History and Culture which is digitally documenting 500 years of black history in Texas.
+Michael Hurd is a native Houstonian writer and historian who recently retired as the first director of Prairie View A&M University’s Texas Institute for the Preservation of History and Culture (TIPHC), which is digitally documenting 500 years of black history in Texas.
 He is an Air Force/Vietnam veteran, recipient of the Air Force Commendation Medal, and a graduate in Journalism from the University of Texas at Austin.

 As a sports writer, Michael was a member of the 1982 founding staff at USA Today, but started his career at the Houston Post.
 He has also written for the Austin American-Statesman, and Yahoo Sports.
 Throughout his career, he covered a wide variety of sports events including the National Basketball Association (eight Finals), the National Football League (two Super Bowls), Major League Baseball, the National Hockey League, the 1984 Summer Olympics, and the National Collegiate Athletic Association (NCAA), including major football bowl games and postseason basketball tournaments including the Final Four.

 A resident of The Woodlands, Michael has authored three books, including his most recent “Thursday Night Lights, the Story of Black High School Football in Texas.”
 His groundbreaking first book, “Black College Football, 1892-1992,” is the only book that comprehensively documents the history of football programs at historically black colleges.
 The book was a primary source in 1996 when the National Football Foundation began inducting black college players to the College Football Hall of Fame.

 He serves on the selection committee for the Black College Football Hall of Fame in Canton, Ohio, is a board member for the Writers’ League of Texas, and a member of the Texas Institute of Letters.